trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

 title: "Step 5: Verifications"
 authors: Tezos core developers, Tim McMackin
 last_update:
-  date: 2 December 2024
+  date: 31 December 2024
 ---

 After the delay that you calculated in [Step 4: Run an Octez baking daemon](/tutorials/join-dal-baker/run-baker), follow these instructions to verify the activity or diagnose and fix issues.

-1. Record the address of your baker account in an environment variable so you can use it for commands that cannot get addresses by their Octez client aliases:
+1. Record the address of your baker account (not the consensus account)in an environment variable so you can use it for commands that cannot get addresses by their Octez client aliases:

    ```bash
    MY_BAKER="$(octez-client show address my_baker | head -n 1 | cut -d ' ' -f 2)"